NovatecConsulting/opentelemetry-training/tutorial/content/labs/telemetry_pipelines/collector/_index.md

 ```

 Save your changes.
-If you want to change the tracing and metric labs you can do so.
+If you want to change the tracing and metric exercises you can do so.
 Just as with the logs you just need to exchange the `ConsoleMetricExporter` with `OTLPMetricExporter` and `ConsoleTraceExporter` with `OTLPTraceExporter`.

 To receive the sent telemetry data we need to tell the OpenTelemetry Collector that data is comping via the OTLP protocol.
 To do so open the `otel-collector-config.yml` in `collector/initial` and start editing it.
 We'll sketch out a basic Collector pipeline that connects telemetry sources with their destinations.